Side Effects of Medicinal Mushrooms: What’s Important to Know

 Chaga — caution with the kidneys

+Chaga contains oxalates.
+Excessive consumption may burden the kidneys in people with a genetic tendency to kidney stones.
 The solution: drink plenty of water and keep to a sensible amount.
 Triterra's triple-extraction method helps filter out some of the unwanted material.

 Lion's Mane — the mysterious tingling

 A rare experience is a tingling sensation in the skin.
 Lion's Mane is studied in the context of NGF (nerve growth factor), and the tingling may reflect nerve-related activity.
 As long as it is not accompanied by swelling or difficulty breathing, it usually passes on its own.
+For a complete review of lion's mane side effects, case reports and interactions, see our dedicated lion's mane safety guide.

 3. Contraindications: combining with prescription medication